NixOS/nix.dev/source/tutorials/first-steps/declarative-and-reproducible-developer-environments.md

 # Declarative and reproducible developer environments

-In the {ref}`ad-hoc-envs` tutorial we looked at providing shell environments for when we need a quick'n'dirty way of getting hold of some tools.
+In the {ref}`ad-hoc-envs` tutorial we looked at providing shell environments for when we need a quick 'n dirty way of getting hold of some tools.

-In this tutorial we'll take a look how to create {term}`reproducible` shell environments given a declarative configuration file called a Nix expression.
+In this tutorial, we'll take a look how to create {term}`reproducible` shell environments given a declarative configuration file called a Nix expression.

-## When are declarative shell environments useful?
+## When is a declarative shell environment useful?

-This is the quickest approach to getting started with Nix:
+A declarative shell environment is the quickest approach to getting started with Nix:

-- use single command to invoke it via `nix-shell`
+- Use a single command to invoke it via `nix-shell`.
-- it works across different operating systems (Linux / MacOS)
+- It works across different operating systems (Linux / MacOS).
-- you share the exact same environment with all developers
+- Share the exact same environment with all developers.

 Developer environments allow you to:

-- provide CLI tools, such as `psql`, `jq`, `tmux`, etc
+- Provide CLI tools, such as `psql`, `jq`, `tmux`, etc.
-- provide developer libraries, such as `zlib`, `openssl`, etc
+- Provide developer libraries, such as `zlib`, `openssl`, etc.
-- set shell environment variables
+- Set shell environment variables.
-- execute bash during environment activation
+- Execute bash during environment activation.

 ## Getting started